-Taking the Anxiety out of Root Canal Treatment in Renton, WA
+Taking the Anxiety Out of Root Canals in Renton, WA

 If you do need a root canal, Smiles @ Southcenter has the equipment and training to help make the process as pain-free as possible.
-To help patients with anxiety about a root canal procedure here’s more information about the causes and treatments available to you.
+Let us take the anxiety out of your root canal treatment.

 Causes of a Tooth Infection That Could Require a Root Canal

 Deep inside each of your teeth, there is a bundle of tissue, nerves, and blood vessels called dental pulp.
 When bacteria invade the inner layers of the tooth for any reason, including injury or lack of regular oral care, the pulp can become infected just like any other soft tissue in your body.
-Sometimes, the pulp simply dies due to a fracture or a blow to the tooth, and other times, bacteria penetrate through the top layer of white tooth enamel and inner dentin layers into the pulp.
-Once the pulp in a tooth or several teeth becomes infected, root canal treatment is typically the best solution to remove the infected area, save the rest of your damaged tooth and surrounding teeth, and keep your mouth and smile healthy.
+Infection occurs most commonly through a deep cavity that allows bacteria through the enamel and dentin layers into the pulp.
+Sometimes the pulp simply dies due to a fracture or a blow to the tooth.

 How to Handle a Tooth Infection